mother-of-all-self-hosting/ansible-role-send/docs/configuring-send.md

 ### Configure the mailer

-During installation, the Joplin Server by default creates its admin user with `admin@localhost` as its email address and `admin` as its password.
+During installation, the Send by default creates its admin user with `admin@localhost` as its email address and `admin` as its password.
 To change the credentials from the admin page after logging in, authentication is required with an email sent to the updated email address.
 Email address authentication is also required by default for changing the credentials of non-admin users.

 To enable email address authentication, you can configure the mailer by adding the following configuration to your `vars.yml` file (adapt to your needs):